How to rebrand a company is a topic that we’re yet to cover on the Canny blog.

-All of these things could be wrong with your business brand.
+All of these things could be wrong with your business.
 And in that case, jumping straight into a rebranding project probably isn’t the right thing to do.

-And even if you do dive into rebranding your company, start with a logical point of view.
+If you decide that rebranding is the right route, start with a logical point of view.

 - What is the problem we’re trying to solve here?